Internal Competitive Funding

 Preparatory Grant Program: Enhancing Competitiveness for Externally Funded Major Grant Opportunities

-- The Office of Research at UF is soliciting proposals for preparatory grants that target grand challenges that require a large, multi-investigator teams.
+- In 2015, the Office of Research at UF solicited proposals for preparatory grants that target grand challenges that require a large, multi-investigator teams.

-- Also required is an identified external sponsor with the interest and means to support such an endeavor.
+- Also required was an identified external sponsor with the interest and means to support such an endeavor.

-- The aim is to promote inter-/multi-disciplinary research collaborations and equip teams with the resources necessary to successfully compete for these major funding opportunities.
+- The aim was to promote inter-/multi-disciplinary research collaborations and equip teams with the resources necessary to successfully compete for these major funding opportunities.

 Other Internal Support Programs for Faculty

 This fund was established to stimulate new or existing creative/research activity in the humanities and fine arts at the University of Florida.
 Approximately 40 awards are supported annually.
 The maximum award request is $10,000, with the average award expected to be less.
 Eligible applicants are UF faculty working on projects in the humanities or fine arts.
 The humanities awards process is handled by the College of Liberal Arts and Sciences.
 The fine arts competition is managed by the College of Fine Arts.
 Faculty in those areas should contact the appropriate Dean’s Office for application information.
 The deadline for proposals is generally in mid-November annually.

 Highest priority will be given to doctoral level students and students in other terminal degree programs who are invited to give major talks, are in their final year of their programs and are presenting work at a national meeting, or have a unique research or collaborative opportunity at an off-site location.
 These one-time awards are limited to $300 per trip and require a dollar for dollar match from the college and/or department.
 Click here to access the guidelines and forms.
 Requests should be submitted a minimum of one month in advance of the desired travel date.